AlexLietard/otpsy/README.md

 * Hover text on shape or annotation or legend to understand which color corresponds to which method.
 * Add summary to the left
-* Add all method to the visualisation, with the possibility to add user-input value.
+* Add all methods to the visualisation, with the possibility to add user-input value.

 About outliers method :

-* Do the documentation of concat
 * Finish the identical method (i.e. associate it to the add)

 About the structure :